Javier1019/Javier1019/README.md

 - Win a shirt from the 2020 Hacktoberfest. <a href="https://hacktoberfest.digitalocean.com/"><img width="24" alt="Digital-Ocean-Hacktoberfest-logo" src="https://pbs.twimg.com/profile_images/1285314653913059336/aKqLm3rw_400x400.png"><a>

-- Software internship offer for next summer. 👨🏻‍💻
+- Software internship or COOP offer for 2020 or 2021. 👨🏻‍💻

 - Establish 2 of my 3 Startups. 🚀